-The grade descriptors for the First Year to Fifth Year cohorts are given below:
+The descriptors for Effort & Attainment Grades are given below:

 7 Exceptional - Consistently outstanding understanding of the subject.
 Shows insight, flair and exhibits a scholarly attitude to work.
 Relatively few pupils would be expected to reach this level of attainment.